yannayl/odroidu2-home-server/posts/base-system.md

 ```

 Should this script fail due to network errors (if succeeds, the last line is "--done"), re-execute it.
 It may be usefull to use the -d switch which saves the downloaded packages.
-Note that inside the rootfs, there is a qemu-arm-static binary for chrooting from your host.
+Note that inside the rootfs, there is a qemu-arm-static binary for chrooting from the host.
 You may remove it, but it is nice that you can chroot to your sd-card.

 I altered the original script which was documented (sorta) here:[Archbootstrap in ArchLinux Wiki](https://wiki.archlinux.org/index.php/Archbootstrap)

-#### Configure/Build/Install the kernel
+#### Configure/Build/Install the Kernel

 ```bash
 cd $GUIDE/odroid-3.8.y